mmraff/npm-two-stage/README.md

 npm download PACKAGE_SPEC --dl-dir path/to/put/tarballs
 ```
 will fetch the version of the package that best matches the specifier, plus
-all the packages in its dependency tree, as gzipped tar archives, with no
+all non-development packages in its dependency tree, as gzipped tar archives,
-redundant downloads.
+with no redundant downloads.
 * Shorthand `dl` may be substituted for `download`.
 * Without the `--dl-dir` option, downloads will go to the current directory.
 * Any number of package specifiers can be given on a single command line.
 * Most version ranges must be put in quotes so that your shell will not
  misinterpret any special characters in the specifier
  (e.g. `<`, `>`, `-`).